Python DataFrame API reference

 order_features_typed = orders.map(build_order_feature_typed)

-Vectorized UDFs receive and return data in batches, reducing the overhead of row-by-row calls between Python and the Flink runtime.
-They support both Pandas (pandas.Series) and Arrow (pyarrow.Array) formats.
+Vectorized UDFs receive and return data in batches, reducing per-row overhead between Python and the Flink runtime.
+They are suitable for pure computation.
+Supports Pandas (pandas.Series) and Arrow (pyarrow.Array) formats.
+Choose based on your UDF logic.
 Use batch_size to control the batch size.
+The number of rows returned by the UDF must equal the number of input rows.

 Pandas format